harpreetsahota204/crop_query/README.md

 ### 4. Load a model

 Enter a FiftyOne zoo model name and click **Load Model**.
-The first time you load a model, weights are downloaded and initialized — this can take 30 seconds to several minutes depending on the model and your connection.
+The first time you load a model, weights are downloaded and initialized.
+This can take 30 seconds to several minutes depending on the model and your connection.
 Subsequent loads in the same session are instant.

 **Recommended starting model:** `clip-vit-base32-torch`

-This is CLIP (Contrastive Language-Image Pretraining), a strong general-purpose vision model that understands appearance, texture, and shape.
+CLIP (Contrastive Language-Image Pretraining) is a strong general-purpose vision model that understands appearance, texture, and shape.
 It works well across a wide range of object types without any task-specific tuning.

-Other options:
-- `clip-vit-large14-torch` — higher quality, slower
-- `resnet50-imagenet-torch` — faster, more focused on texture/shape

 ### 5. Configure the grid